 Two years ago, the Federal Aviation Administration (FAA), at the behest of Congress, created rules for the commercial use of drones.
 While these rules opened the door for initial adoption, they do not allow drones to deliver packages or operate outside of line of sight, at night, or over people without receiving a special exemption.
 Moreover, there have been a number of security incidents involving drones over the past year, including a collision between a civilian drone and an Army helicopter, showing that security agencies require tools to minimize safety risks for the public.

 The problem is that law enforcement agencies have limited capabilities to detect, and if necessary respond to, errant or malicious drones.
 Addressing this challenge—both by granting additional authority to law enforcement agencies and by pursuing technological advancements—would make the United States more competitive in drone technology and accelerate the integration of unmanned aircraft systems (UAS) into the National Airspace System.

-Please join ITIF for a panel discussion on the merits of granting law enforcement agencies this additional authority (see legislative proposal and fact sheet), as well as additional steps policymakers can take to ensure safety, bolster U.S. competitiveness, and encourage commercial innovation in drone technology.
+ITIF hosted an expert panel discussion on the merits of granting law enforcement agencies this additional authority (see legislative proposal and fact sheet), how law enforcement agencies should respond to errant and malicious drones, and how to bolster U.S. competitiveness in UAS.

 The rules that the FAA created two years ago allowed the commercial use of drones on low-risk operations.
 While the rules helped expand the adoption of commercial drones, they placed several restrictions on many types of operations, such as package delivery as well as on flying drones over people, at night, and out of sight of the operator.
 More flexible rules for commercial drone operations have been held up, in part, due to concerns that governments do not have adequate legal power to stop errant and malicious drones, and therefore promote national security and safety.
 Indeed, a crash in 2017 between a civilian drone and army helicopter demonstrated the salience of this issue.